sheremetyev/w16/README.md

     ./build.sh
     w16/build/Debug/w16 w16/primes.js --threads=2

-Should you have any problems with W16 please don't hesitate to [contact me](mailto:sheremetyev@gmail.com).
+Should you have any questions about W16 please don't hesitate to [contact me](mailto:sheremetyev@gmail.com).